 Friends of Hospice Volunteers meet quarterly to plan fundraising or special events for Hospice of Huntington.

-Veteran Volunteers are veterans who have a special calling to visit with other veterans who are at the end-of- life and need the ear and friendship that can only come from another veteran.
-Vet to Vet volunteers are trained as Patient Care Volunteers.
+Veteran Volunteers are veterans who have a special calling to visit with other veterans who are at the end-of-life and need the ear and friendship that can only come from another veteran.
+Veteran-to-Veteran Volunteers are trained as Patient Care Volunteers.